-There was a comprehensive governance structure in place to promote and enable a quality service.
-The provider supported the service in promoting a restraint-free environment, including facilitating ongoing professional training, providing resources and staff development.
+The provider had a robust governance structure in place to promote and enable a quality service.
+The person in charge was responsible for the service on a day-to-day basis and was committed to promoting a restraint-free environment.

-The management and staff spoken with on the day of inspection were committed to ensuring restrictive practices were kept to a minimum and when in use, it was for the shortest amount of time.
-At the time of inspection, there were five bedrails, one lap belt and a small amount of sensor alarms in use.
+The management and staff demonstrated commitment to quality improvement and had developed effective systems to ensure that any restrictions to residents were identified and managed in line with the National Restraint policy guidelines.
+At the time of inspection, there were four bedrails and a small amount of sensor alarms in use.

-A self-assessment questionnaire had been completed prior to the inspection and submitted to the Chief Inspector of Social Services.
-This questionnaire detailed the service's responses to restrictive practices within the centre and provided a summary of all the approaches that the service was taking to reduce and eliminate restrictive practices.
+The person in charge had submitted a self-assessment questionnaire to the Chief Inspector prior to the inspection.
+The questionnaire detailed the service's responses to restrictive practices within the centre and provided a summary of all the approaches that the service was taking to reduce and eliminate restrictive practices.

-The registered provider had a policy in place for the use of restraint and restrictive practices that underpinned the arrangements in place to identify, monitor, and manage the use of restrictive practices in the centre.
-Other relevant policies were in place included, safeguarding policy and management of behaviour that is challenging.
+There was a restraint policy in place that guided staff regarding the use of restrictive practices.
+It underpinned the arrangements in place to identify, monitor, and manage the use of restrictive practices in the centre.
+Other relevant policies that were in place included, safeguarding policy and management of responsive behaviour policy.